Klustre/extender/README.md

 - Copies static files from `/static` (with [esbuild-copy-static-files](https://github.com/nickjj/esbuild-copy-static-files))

 ## Try the example
-1. Copy `.env.example` and remove the `.example` extension
+1. Duplicate `.env.example` and remove the `.example` extension
 1. Run `npm install && npm start` in your terminal
-1. Run `/build/app.jsx` in your Adobe app of choice
+1. Run `/build/extender.jsx` in your Adobe app of choice

 ## Development
 ```
 npm install && npm start
 ```

+This will start watching your source files and builds into the `build` folder.

 ## Release
 ```
 npm run release
 ```

+This will bundle, minify and jsxbin your source files into the `dist` folder.

 ## Environment Variables
 All variables are replaced by their values upon bundling.